Tag Archives: Antoine Fuqua

 The Equaliser (2014), Denzel Washington, Chloë Grace Moretz

-If you’re familiar with Washington, let’s face it, there a few who aren’t, then you know you’re in for a fun ride.
+If you’re familiar with Washington, let’s face it, there are few who aren’t, then you know you’re in for a fun ride.
 Laced with action, good dialogue and Denzel style ‘badassery,’ The Equalizer will keep you entertained.

-Watch it because it’s good.
+Watch it because it’s good

-Happy Film loving 🙂
+Happy Film Loving,

 G